twentyOne2x/attnmarkets-docs/docs/introduction/banking-the-internet-of-revenue.md

 You configure:

-- share of future fees (e.g. 20–40%),
+- share of future revenues (e.g. 20–40%),
 - horizon (e.g. 3, 6, 12 months).

-Capital on the other side pays you up front and, in return, gets that share of fees until the agreed amount is repaid.
+Capital on the other side pays you up front and, in return, gets that share of revenues until the agreed amount is repaid.

 From your UI, it’s phrased in business language:

-- “Sell 30% of the next 6 months of fees for X today.”
+- “Sell 30% of the next 6 months of revenues for X today.”

 <details>
 <summary>Example – “Bridge the next release without selling tokens”</summary>

-- Your protocol earns around $20,000/month in net fees.
+- Your protocol earns around $20,000/month in net revenues.
 - You’d like $30,000 to ship a new product and list on a major venue.
-- You decide to sell **40%** of the next **4 months** of fees.
+- You decide to sell **40%** of the next **4 months** of revenues.

 Estimated path:

-- 4 × $20,000 = $80,000 of fees.
+- 4 × $20,000 = $80,000 of revenues.
 - 40% of that = $32,000.

 attn (or an LP) offers:

 - $30,000 up front,
-- in exchange for routing 40% of those fees until $32,000 has been collected.
+- in exchange for routing 40% of those revenues until $32,000 has been collected.

 You trade 40% of 4 months of income for $30k now,
 without touching your governance token.